Updated: Oct 10, 2022

 After owning a business for 6 years, I have come to know that you must have these things to keep a business running.
 Almost all of the wonderful business owners I know are very passionate about what they do and will do whatever it takes to continue.
 Starting a business at 22 while my friends were still at college was extremely hard.
-I lost a lot of relationships because i knew if I wanted to make it work I had to give it 100% of my attention.
-That's why it's so important to be passionate and love what you do, you have to remember why you're doing it in the first place because to start and keep a business running it is constant work and consuming.
+I lost a lot of relationships because I knew if I wanted to make it work I had to give it 100% of my attention.
+That's why it's so important to be passionate and love what you do.
+You have to remember why you're doing it in the first place because to start and keep a business running it is constant work and time consuming.
 There are times when I’ve worked so late at the shop I’ve fallen asleep mid task at 1am.
 Small business owners do everything in their power to push through any set back they may face.
 Every failure, a learning opportunity to be better than the day before.
 As for me, I refuse to let this virus destroy everything I've worked so hard for all these years and I will do whatever it takes to stay in business.

 Why is it important to support local?

 When you are shopping locally, you are supporting your neighbor, who in return will support their neighbor and so on.
 It is important to support local because it keeps people's hard earned money flowing in their area.
 For example, when someone shops at my business and spends $50, I then go to another small business in the area and spend that $50 on items I need.
 In this example, the original buyer has not only helped one person, but two.
 This mindset helps everyone get what they need while keeping the money circling, building up our communities resources.

 Thank you for taking the time to support your local businesses!